-Passive house is a standard for energy efficiency developed in Germany that reduces a building’s ecological footprint.
+Passive House (German: Passivhaus) is a standard for energy efficiency that reduces a building’s ecological footprint.
 It is considered to be the most rigorous voluntary energy-based standard in the design and construction industry today.

 By implementing passive house standards, Indwell is able to significantly curtail greenhouse gas emissions while drastically reducing utility costs.
 This cost-savings is passed down to tenants, and is a significant factor in keeping our rent so affordable.

 Parkdale Landing (Hamilton, ON)

 This project includes the gutting, recladding and partial reconstruction to a group of buildings at the corner of Melvin & Parkdale in East Hamilton (formerly the George & Mary’s tavern & banquet centre).
 The existing buildings date from the 1880s, 1960s, and 1970s and included a banquet hall, tavern, and rooming house.
 Indwell purchased the building, which had undergone little maintenance in recent years, and intends to completely transform the building into 57 studio apartments, eight of which are barrier free.
 The ground floor includes a restaurant space and two retail storefronts, along with offices for Indwell staff.